ddemaree/dd11ty/src/content/blog/no-more-computers.md

 Which isn't to say people really understand filesystems, [as Rob Foster pointed out on his blog recently][nd]:

 > These days, tech support calls involve questions of how to do stuff these folks like to do.
-Because they can now actually use their computers instead of simply restarting them, I’m able to better see how they use them.
-And the one commonality I’ve seen is that no one knows how to use the file system.
+Because they can now actually use their computers instead of simply restarting them, I'm able to better see how they use them.
+And the one commonality I've seen is that no one knows how to use the file system.
 >
 > Unfortunately for the average person, the file system is so complex that everything outside of the desktop and the documents folder appears to be a vast labyrinth which most likely hides booby traps and minotaurs.